IdealisticINTJ/TLDR-Summarizer/README.md

 - The top N sentences with the highest scores are extracted for summary generation with the help of Python NLTK library.
 - To fetch the Wikipedia articles from the web, BeautifulSoup library is used.
-- Or, input the text that needs to be summarized, and run the following line ```python summarizer.py``` on your promt/powershell.